Saving Lives Together

 Starting CPR

-Plan Ahead – Learning CPR takes just a few minutes and could help the save the life of a friend or loved one.
+Plan ahead - learning CPR takes just a few minutes and could help the save the life of a friend or loved one.starting CPR

-It takes a few minutes to learn CPR to help save a life, follow the links below to access content from the British Heart Foundation and the Resuscitation Council (UK) to learn more in just 15 minutes.
+It takes a few minutes to learn CPR.
+Follow the links below to access free online content from the British Heart Foundation and the Resuscitation Council (UK) to learn CPR in just 15 minutes.

 Using a Public Access Defibrillator